Did you know today is Grandparent’s Day? It always falls on the first Sunday in September after Labor Day.

-If you live close enough, show up for their piano recitals and choir performances, their soccer games and graduations.
-If you can’t be there in person, root for them from a distance.
-And let them know you are with them in spirit.
+If you live close enough, show up for their piano recitals and soccer games and graduations.
+If you can’t attend in person, root for them from a distance.
+And let them know you’re with them in spirit.

 Need inspiration for storytelling?
 Break out the scrapbooks and photo albums and go through them together, recalling details about the people and events pictured inside.
 Or, in the absence of true-life tales, you can do as the grandfather in Princess Bride did and read your grandkids the same stories your children loved growing up.

 Jennifer Flanders is the proud grandmother of ten on the ground and two on the way.
+She does her best to practice all 6 smart ways to connect with your grandchildren.
 For a fly-on-the-wall look at more of her parenting philosophies and family traditions, check out her book, Glad Tidings: The First 25 Years of Flanders Family Christmas Letters.